joe-ldp/Rawalle/README.md

 2) Install [OBS websocket](https://obsproject.com/forum/resources/obs-websocket-remote-control-obs-studio-from-websockets.466/)
 3) Open command prompt, and run the following command: `pip install obs-websocket-py`
 4) You can use a password if you want.
 To set one, go to `Tools -> WebSockets Server Settings -> Enable Authentication` in OBS.

-## Tech Support

-[Join the Discord](https://discord.gg/g4qVPMuYc4) and read the FAQ.
-If you still have unanswered questions, ping @Tech Support.

 ## Credit